-

 Who are the lead prosecuting authorities which investigate and prosecute financial crime and what are their responsibilities?

 Which courts hear cases of financial crime?
-Are trials held by jury?
+Are they determined by tribunals, judges or juries?

 How do the authorities initiate an investigation?
 (E.g. Are raids common, are there compulsory document production or evidence taking powers?)